Raindrops (Basement Jaxx song): Music video

 The Jess Holzworth-directed music video for the song made its debut on Channel 4 on 6 June 2009 and it is filmed partly in a kaleidoscope style, featuring women dancing provocatively in colourful feathers, masks, and ferns.

 Critical reception

 The song has been highly praised by critics.
 BBC rated the song whole five stars, describing it as "a slinky, pounding, twinkling, uplifting house juggernaut".
 Digital Spy gave the song three stars, saying that it is "warm and uplifting as a summer breeze flurrying under your skirt" and "marks a welcome, if slightly cautious, return".
 PopMatters rated "Raindrops" eight out of ten stars, praising both the video and the song as "deliciously disco-esque".
-Pitchfork Media also gave the song 8 stars, and described it as "one of their best songs" as well as "unashamedly psychedelic, without losing its disco heart".
-Metro.co.uk described the single as "an exotic confection laced with rock melodies and a distinctive killer bassline".
+Pitchfork also gave the song eight stars, and described it as "one of their best songs" as well as "unashamedly psychedelic, without losing its disco heart".
+Metro described the single as "an exotic confection laced with rock melodies and a distinctive killer bassline".

 Pitchfork later ranked the song at number 24 in their list of the Top 100 Tracks of 2009.